-'Mean Girls' Star Lacey Chabert Wishes She'd Done This One Thing Differently While Filming The Movie
+The One Thing ‘Mean Girls’ Star Lacey Chabert Wishes She’d Done Differently With The Movie

 When Gretchen Wieners is introduced in Mean Girls, Damian teases, "That's why her hair is so big, it's full of secrets."
 The beloved teen movie may have come out a whopping 15 years ago, but the actor who played Gretchen, Lacey Chabert, still has a secret of her own.
 Although the actor is just as obsessed with Mean Girls as the rest of us, she reveals that there is one thing she wishes she'd done differently with the 2004 film — and no, it's not going back in time to correct Gretchen's use of "irregardless" or avoid kicking Jason in the face with the boombox.